mgoren/contra-payments/README.md

 # Contra-Payments

-## Simple front-end site to sell contra dance tickets via PayPal
+Simple site to sell contra dance tickets via PayPal

+Mostly front-end, with a dash of PHP